Gary-LePeep/Hide-eBay-Items-and-Sellers/README.md

 Then, load the `dist` folder in your browser as a developer extension.

+## Privacy Policy

+This extension does not collect or transmit any personally identifiable information.
+See [PRIVACY.md](PRIVACY.md) for more details.

 ## License
 This project is licensed under a modified version of the GNU General Public License v3.0.
 See [LICENSE.md](LICENSE.md) for more details.